Sunday, March 26, 2017

 Dang! - #78, 5.5 out of 12

-This brew is from Imperial Flavors, a family owned and operated business out if Milwaukee, WI since 1964.
-The business started with Jack Pettigrew in 1964.
-They primarily make juice concentrates to be sold to bars and restaurants and soda.
+This brew is from Imperial Flavors, a family-owned and operated business out of Milwaukee, WI, since 1964.
+The company started with Jack Pettigrew in 1964.
+They primarily make juice concentrates to be sold to bars and restaurants, as well as soda.
 The information I found stated Pettigrew had an A&W-like root beer formula and made tweaks.
-At one point he exclaimed “Dang!
+At one point, he exclaimed, “Dang!
 That’s good.”
 So we have this brew.
 The most successful is their butterscotch root beer.
-Read a nice article from the Milwaukee Journal.
+Read an excellent article from the Milwaukee Journal.

 Ingredients: